Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 * __Setup you Azure account__: An Azure Account Subscription (with pre-paid credits or billing through existing payment channels) is required for this sample.
 Create the account in Azure portal using [this tutorial](https://azure.microsoft.com/en-us/free/).
 Your subscription must have pre-paid credits or bill through existing payment channels.
 (If you make an account for the first time, you can get 12 months free and $200 in credits to start with.)

 * __Devices__ needed for this sample needs atleast _two_ NVIDIA Jetson devices.
-Read more about the NVIDIA Jetson Nano Developer Kit [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
+Read more about the NVIDIA Jetson Developer Kit [here](https://www.nvidia.com/en-us/autonomous-machines/jetson-store/).

     We will use one of the Jetson devices as the Azure DevOps self-host agent to run the jobs in the DevOps pipeline.
 This is the _Dev machine_.
     The other Jetson device(s) will be used to deploy the IoT application containers.
 We will refer to these devices as _Test Device(s)_.